su8/grepc/README.md

 Optioanlly if you want to play around with the code from VSCode's console -- press `CTRL + SHIFT + B` wait until it compiles, after that press **CTRL** + **\`** and paste this `cp -r C:\Users\YOUR_USERNAME_GOES_HERE\Desktop\main.exe C:\MingW\bin;cd C:\MingW\bin;.\main.exe`

 ---

-## Program options

-`-b` prints all bytes for given file and number of total files

-`-l` prints total number of given stdin input feeded by other programs in a pipe

-### If no options are provided before you execute the program it will list the total number of files and folders

 ## Uninstall